luban19p/Digi-SYSKA/README.md

 Digi SYSKA is BYOD (most of the time).
 There are limited pool laptops, so please contact me (Antje) early if you need one.

 ## WHEN ... do I show up?
-TBC (re-starting in late April 2020)
+TBC (re-starting in late July/early August 2020)

 ## HOW ... long do I stay?
-The teach and learn part of Digi SYSKA runs for 2 hours (give or take).
+The teach and learn part of Digi SYSKA runs for 1.5 hours (give or take).

 ## WHERE ... do I go?
 Science Library Seminar Room.